A Burn The Fat Blog archives classic. Originally published Thursday, October 31st, 2013.

 Unlike protein-based liquid diets, the master cleanse is horrifically catabolic (I call it the muscle cannibalizing diet.
 Cannibalism… that’s pretty scary, too!)

 Some dieters are proud to have gone through this torture for up to 40 days.
 Does it work?
 Sure, if you like looking like a skeleton and being as weak as a kitten.
 This one is a real lemon.
 Try cleansing your refrigerator and cupboards of junk food instead.

 I wrote this partly as Halloween week entertainment, but there are some serious lessons to be learned here.
-It’s about realizing the lengths people will go to lose weight, and how easy it is to get swept up in a fad or look for a shortcut, even if it’s harmful to your health (or downright scary!)
+It’s about realizing the lengths people will go to lose weight, and how easy it is to get swept up in a fad or look for a shortcut, even if it’s harmful to your health (or downright deadly!)

 Fad diets aren’t going away.
 Old ones will be recycled and new ones will be invented, and people who allow their emotions or social influence rather than critical thinking to control their behavior will continue to fall for them.
 Humans are emotional and impatient creatures, so the temptation to try a fad diet, or even something drastic, may always be there.
 Fortunately a few simple shifts in your outlook could keep you out of harm’s way and on the right path.

 - First, make health your highest value and that alone will go a long way toward keeping you away from the next fad weight loss diet.

 - Second, forget about weight loss and focus on burning fat and building muscle.
 It’s not about how much you weigh, it’s about what that weight consists of.
 Once you realize that, you’ll automatically start avoiding crazy diet plans that cannibalize your lean body mass.

 - Third, focus on getting fitter and stronger.
 You can lose weight by dieting, but no diet can make you fitter or stronger, only training can do that.